find your perfect LLM program

 Researching Your LLM Options in the United States

 For US students hoping to achieve an LLM qualification at home, or international law students with a wish to study abroad, the chance to graduate from a top US law school is highly coveted.
+Choosing to study your LLM in the US is a decision you won't regret.
 The courses are well managed, the universities have an international reputation and graduates command a very attractive starting salary.
 As you'd expect, getting a place on an LLM program at a US law school isn't easy, this is a competitive environment where expectations are high and the financial demands can be draining.

 However, it is certainly not impossible if you are prepared to search for the right program.
 There are many helpful online resources, like The Princeton Review, the LLM Guide, or the Law Schools Admission Council, which all hold program details.
 Or you could look at individual law school websites to find out more about what courses they offer.

 Common LLM Specialisations In The USA

 Here are the most common areas of LLM specialisation that are available for study in the US, each title covers many subtopics.

 As future human rights lawyers, students on this LLM program will focus on understanding how human rights are defined in the eyes of the law, and overseen on a global stage.
 The course will touch on the implications of war and humanitarian work, taking into account the historical development of both.